 If you’ve ever injured yourself because of a fall, you might naturally avoid the same activity.
 However, this avoidance can cause a change in lifestyle, normal activity, and a weaker, deconditioned body.
 Decreasing activity can have dangerous consequences and can increase your risk of falls.

-Here’s four exercises you can do every day to prevent falls.
+Here are four exercises for fall prevention in the elderly.
 Also, classes that include balance moves or postures are helpful, such as yoga or Tai Chi.

 Iora offers free fitness classes and events that are open to the community.
-Give our team a call or click the button below to receive a class calendar for your local practice!
+Visit our events and classes page to view upcoming events.

 2. Prevent slips and trip falls at home.